Video Anomaly Detection with Semantics-Aware Information Bottleneck: Related Work

 \section{Related Work}

-\paragraph{Video Anomaly Detection.} Due to the difficulty of collecting abnormal data, existing approaches can be broadly classified into two paradigms: reconstruction~\cite{gong2019memorizing, ristea2024self, hasan2016learning,yang2022dynamic} and prediction~\cite{cao2024scene, liu2018future, liu2021hf2vad, Mengyang2022, shi2023video, zhou2025video}.
-These methods can be further categorized as frame-centric methods~\cite{liu2018future, gong2019memorizing, park2020learning, yang2022dynamic, yang2023video, huang2024long, ristea2024self, li2024stnmamba} or object-centric methods~\cite{yu2020cloze, georgescu2021anomaly, liu2021hf2vad, cao2023new, shi2023video, cao2024scene}.
-The latter extracts foreground objects as processing units instead of entire frames through object detection or tracking techniques, which generally leads to better performance but incurs significant computational overhead.
-With the addition of semantic modality, our multimodal framework can outperform object-centric methods, relying solely on frame-centric inputs.
+\textbf{Video Anomaly Detection.} VAD aims to identify events that deviate from normal behavior patterns.
+Existing VAD methods typically adopt a semi-supervised approach, learning normal patterns from large volumes of normal videos and detecting anomalies based on significant reconstruction~\cite{gong2019memorizing, ristea2024self} or prediction~\cite{liu2018future, zhou2025video} errors during inference.

-\paragraph{Memory networks.} To prevent overgeneralization to abnormal data, some works~\cite{gong2019memorizing,Mengyang2022, liu2021hf2vad, li2024stnmamba, zhou2025video, park2020learning, lv2021learning} have introduced memory modules to store normal patterns in the training data.
-However, the fixed number of prototypes limits the diversity of features and ignores the differences in different scenarios.
-In addition, the effectiveness of memory modules relies on carefully configured settings, as improper settings may lead to excessive information filtering or unwanted generalization and training difficulties.
-Our bottleneck filter can achieve more flexible and adaptive feature filtering.
+\textbf{Memory networks.} To prevent overgeneralization to anomalies, prior works~\cite{gong2019memorizing,liu2021hf2vad, lyu2025vadmamba, zhou2025video, yang2022dynamic} use memory modules to store normal patterns.
+However, fixed prototypes limit feature diversity and ignore scenario differences.
+Inspired by the information bottleneck principle, we designed the SFFM for more direct and flexible filtering.

-\paragraph{Mixture of Experts.} Mixture of Experts (MoE) architecture \cite{jordan1994hierarchical,eigen2013learning} has been widely explored to improve the computational efficiency of large language models \cite{li2025uni, shen2024mome, dai2024deepseekmoe, liu2024deepseek, lu2024deepseek}.
-Inspired by MoE and unlike typical efforts focused on reducing computation, we leverage MoE to amplify the representational capacity of the feature-filtering mechanism, with each expert specializing in extracting and compressing specific knowledge for finer-grained filtering.